Didayolo/automl-conf-2022/README.md

 #### Adrien Pavao, Isabelle Guyon and Zhengying Liu

-Reproducible experiments and supplemental material associated to our work, accepted at [ESANN 2022](https://www.esann.org/) and submitted to [Neurocomputing](https://www.sciencedirect.com/journal/neurocomputing).
+Reproducible experiments and supplemental material associated to our work, accepted at [ESANN 2022](https://www.esann.org/).

 In this repository, you can find:
 - [The notebook](experiments.ipynb) containing the experiments,